Rhythmic gymnastics: Attire

 Leotards were originally simple, with decorations such as flowers or sequins not allowed.
 The 1989–1992 code specified that geometric and flower designs were allowed, but designs such as those that mimicked other clothing like vests or things like animals were not.
 Tights could be worn starting in 1993.
-Unitards were also introduced as an option.
+Unitards were introduced as an option.
 Beginning in 1997, requirements loosened, and gymnasts were allowed to decorate their leotards with sequins and metallic colors.
 Unitards were popular through the late 90s but became less common afterward.

 Skirted leotards were introduced in the 2001–2004 code of points.
 Former gymnast Michelle Smith suggested that they might help older athletes feel more confident at a time when it was becoming more common for gymnasts to continue competing into their 20s.

 Music

 Gymnasts may use music from any style, and the routine should be choreographed to the specific music chosen.
 The code of points says that music should be selected with respect to personal qualities of the gymnast, such as age.
 A penalty may be applied for musical choices that violate the ethical norms of rhythmic gymnastics, and sounds not typically used in music, such as sirens, are forbidden.
 Individual routines range from one minute and fifteen seconds to one minute and thirty seconds, while group routines may be from two minutes and fifteen seconds to two minutes and thirty seconds.

 Gymnasts originally performed to music using a single instrument, which could be either live accompaniment (typically a piano) or taped music.
 Under the 1989–1992 code, groups were allowed to use music played on multiple instruments.
 This change came into effect for individual routines as well at the end of 1989.
-The 1993–1996 code also emphasized that gymnasts should interpret and move with the music and that it should not be background noise to the routine.
+The 1993–1996 code emphasized that gymnasts should interpret and move with the music and that it should not be background noise to the routine.
 Beginning in 2013, gymnasts could use music with lyrics, but only for one routine.
 Under the 2017–2021 code of points, individuals could use lyrics with music for two routines.
 The restriction on music with lyrics was dropped from the 2022–2024 code of points.

 Major competitions

-According to the technical regulations defined by the International Gymnastics Federation, the only official competitions in which rhythmic gymnastics events are contested globally are: the World Championships; the stages of the World Cup series (including the defunct World Cup Final); the World Games; and the Olympic Games (as well as the Youth Olympic Games).
-Test events for the Olympic Games were held in 2000, 2004, 2008, 2012 and 2016, and these were also officially organized by the FIG. Since 2019, the Junior World Championships are held every two years.
+According to the technical regulations defined by the International Gymnastics Federation, the only official competitions in which rhythmic gymnastics events are contested globally are: the World Championships, the Junior World Championships, the stages of the World Cup series and World Challenge Cup series, and the Olympic Games (as well as the Youth Olympic Games).
+Test events for the Olympic Games were held in 2000, 2004, 2008, 2012, and 2016.

 The nations which have earned at least one medal in official FIG competitions are: